Built-In Ironing Boards: Add Extra Convenience to Your Custom Closet Storage Solution

 3. Behind the Door Ironing Board Organizers

 A "behind the door" organizer is another way to hide an ironing board.
 If you have a lot of ironing or large items like bed sheets, draperies, or curtains to press on a regular basis, a full size ironing board and a behind the door organization solution may be the best way to go.
 A standard ironing board surface for home use is 54 inches long and 15 inches wide.
 None of the built-in ironing boards will match these dimensions.
 Even the ones that are not considered to be compact ironing boards, like the fold away cabinet style units, will be a bit smaller than a standard ironing board.
-No matter what type you get, built-in ironing boards will always be a bit smaller.
-A bonus to behind the door solutions is that they often come with storage for the iron as well as the ironing board.
+They can't meet the full size of a standard ironing board because extra area is needed to allow for hinges and slides that fold and hide the product away within the space constraints of a standard drawer or cabinet.
+This means that no matter what type you get, built-in ironing boards will always be a bit smaller.
+A bonus to behind the door solutions is that they are inexpensive and often come with storage for the iron as well as the ironing board.
 The downside is that is can be a bit cumbersome to set up the ironing board and then take it back down again to hang behind the door when you are finished.

 Hidden ironing boards are available in different types to serve differing needs.
 If you send most of your ironing to the dry cleaners and only need to do light touch-ups in between wearings or small items at home, the drawer or cabinet style hidden ironing board is usually the better solution for you.
 The convenience and ease of use cannot be beat.
 If you have a lot of ironing or need to press large items, a standard full size ironing board that can be stored hidden behind a door is probably best.